open-feature/js-sdk-contrib/libs/providers/in-memory/README.md

 An *extremely* simple OpenFeature provider, intended for simple demos and as a test stub.

-Flag values are entirely static - evaluation context is ignored and there's no way to update the flags at runtime.
+Flagging decisions are static - evaluation context is ignored.
+The only way to change a flag value is to replace the entire configuration (with `replaceConfiguration`), and this is only intended to be used when the provider is acting as a test stub.

 Object values are not currently supported (but a PR implementing them would be gratefully received!)